mxkxf/uploadable/README.md

 # Uploadable

-Automatically handle file uploads for Laravel models.
+A trait to automatically handle file uploads for Laravel models.

-## Usage
+## Example Usage

     use MikeFrancis\Uploadable\Uploadable;
     use Illuminate\Database\Eloquent\Model;